The best places to stay in Krakow are featured in this post, which also covers cost of travel in this amazing Polish city

 Krakow has a flavor for almost every type of tourist.
 If you like architecture, It has one of the most preserved old towns in Poland.
 The city also offers excellent nightlife options, featuring great restaurants, cafes and clubs.

-The city’s surroundings have also unique attractions worth visiting, such as the Wieliczka Salt Mine.
+Its surroundings have also unique attractions worth visiting, such as the Wieliczka Salt Mine.
 Finally, Auschwitz and its eerie location is just 65 kilometers from the Krakow city center.
 You can also check here for day trips from Krakow.

 Best Places to Stay in Krakow

 Below there are three locations to be considered for a stay in Krakow.
 The Krakow Old Town is the most obvious choice.
 The Jewish Quarter (Kazimierz) is also a great option.
 Finally, the area near the train station (Krakow Glowny) can be handy depending on your travel arrangement.

 Krakow Old Town

 The Old Town of Krakow (Stare Miasto) has a unique architectural beauty and an exciting choice of cultural and gastronomic activities.
 It also has accommodations for all types of budget, from dorm beds to luxurious properties.